How to Fight a Parking Ticket in Tucson, AZ

 Unpaid tickets in Tucson typically result in late fees, potential booting or towing, registration holds, and may be sent to collections.
 Your appeal deadline is 30 days.

 ParkingFight is not a law firm and does not provide legal advice.
 Information is for informational purposes only.
 Appeal deadlines are based on publicly available municipal data and may change.
-Always verify current rules with City of Tucson Department of Transportation and Mobility / Park Tucson before filing.
+Always verify current rules with Tucson City Court / Park Tucson before filing.